einbahnstrasse/MHL-studio-methods/schedule.md

 <!-- ### JavaScript + Python: For Loops   -->

 #### Tutorials
+* Fundamentals of musique concrete
+_A review of the essential Reaper techniques we learned earlier this semester._
+{% include video id="snQl-HyeeHc" provider="youtube" %}

 #### Assignments
 * <span style="color: red;"><em>Work on material for your Final Project.</em></span>